-This control character causes the block-check character to be sent following the transmission of the ITB character.
+This control character always causes the blockcheck character to be sent following the transmission of the ITB character.
 The SF continues to transmit.
 Two SYN characters are generated by the SF and transmitted immediately after the bcc character.
-If the "intermediate block mode" bit (see Set Mode command) is set to zero, the ITB character is ignored.
-The SF begins accumulation of a new bcc after the ITB bcc sequence has been transmitted.
+The SF begins accumulation of a new bcc after the ITB bcc sequence has been transmitted, and ITB is included in the bcc accumulation.
 The direction of transmission is not reversed following the ITB, as it is following the ETX.